Rideau Canal: Recognition

 In 1993, British Waterways and Parks Canada agreed to twin the canal with the Caledonian Canal in Scotland.

 In 2000 the Rideau Waterway was designated a Canadian Heritage River in recognition of its outstanding historical and recreational values.

 In 2007 it was inscribed as a UNESCO World Heritage Site recognizing it as a work of human creative genius.
 The Rideau Canal was recognized as the best preserved example of a slack water canal in North America demonstrating the use of European slackwater technology in North America on a large scale.
 It is the only canal dating from the great North American canal-building era of the early 19th century that remains operational along its original line with most of its original structures intact.
 It was also recognized as an extensive, well preserved and significant example of a canal which was used for military purposes linked to a significant stage in human history – that of the fight to control the north of the American continent.

 A plaque was erected by the Ontario Archaeological and Historic Sites Board at Jones Falls Lockstation commemorating Lieutenant Colonel John By, Royal Engineer, the superintending engineer in charge of the construction of the Rideau Canal.
 The plaque notes the 123 mi Rideau Canal, built as a military route and incorporating 47 locks, 16 lakes, two rivers, and a 360 ft, 60 ft dam at Jones Falls (Jones Falls Dam), was completed in 1832.

 Other plaques to the canal erected by the Ontario Heritage Trust are at Kingston Mills, Smiths Falls, and Rideau Lakes.

 Waterway

-The 202 km of the Rideau Canal incorporate sections of the Rideau and Cataraqui rivers, as well as several lakes, including the Lower, Upper and Big Rideau lakes.
+The 202 km of the Rideau Canal incorporate sections of the Rideau and Cataraqui rivers, as well as several lakes, including Lower, Upper and Big Rideau lakes, as well as Newboro, Opinicon, Sand, Whitefish, and Cranberry Lakes.
 About 19 km of the route is artificial.

 Communities along the waterway include Ottawa, Manotick, Kars, Burritts Rapids, Merrickville, Smiths Falls, Rideau Ferry, Portland, Westport, Newboro, Seeleys Bay and Kingston.
 Communities connected by navigable waterways to the Rideau Canal include Kemptville and Perth.

 Since World War I and the construction of more extensive rail lines into rural Ontario, only pleasure craft make use of the Rideau Canal.
 It takes 3–5 days to travel one way through the Rideau Canal system by motor boat.
 Boat tours of the canal are offered in Ottawa, Kingston, Merrickville, and Chaffeys Lock.
 A cruise line operates the ship Kawartha Voyageur.
 Recreational boaters can use it to travel between Ottawa and Kingston.